5 benefits corporate retreats bring your business

 08 Mar 2022 · 10

-But employees need more than conversing in the conference room. , so there are many good reasons #workbestie was trending during the pandemic.
+But employees need more than conversing in the conference room.
+Medical research has revealed that socializing in the workplace isn't frivolous.
+It's a crucial component of a happy and healthy workforce, so there are many good reasons #workbestie was trending during the pandemic.

 As employees were suddenly thrust into remote working, they missed the social interactions of the office and the comfort, laughter, and sense of belonging they bring.
 From a business perspective, cultivating an environment where teams have good relationships (even friendships) with colleagues can aid communication, boost morale and drive retention.